baharalikhaan/Cosine_Jcard_Similarity/README.md

 # Cosine_Jcard_Similarity
-A python script that find Cosine &amp; Jcard similarity amonth files in a given directory.
-It compile the result as CSV
+A python script that find Cosine &amp; Jcard similarity among files in a given directory.
+It compiles the result as CSV

 # Run Script
 Before running the script, install the packages listed in the source code